 Learning to follow directions is an important skill for all students to master, and by the time students start Kindergarten, they should be able to handle simple 2 to 3 step instructions.
 Still, the school environment is a busy and exciting one, and even older students can benefit from activities that support listening to, and complying with, instructions.
-To help, we assembled several following directions worksheets and activities.
+To help, we assembled several following directions worksheets.

 Owlivia and the Balloons (worksheet): Students will help Owlivia with a coloring project as Miss Castillo asks her to color the biggest balloon blue, the smallest balloon yellow, and the medium balloon red.

 Following Directions Activity